volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 **Important note:** if you can not find your repository in the list, you need to provide Netlify with access to it.
 To do that, click on the link below the list: **Can’t see your repo here?
 Configure the Netlify app on GitHub.**

 Finally, provide the deploy settings.
-The most important: what branch to deploy (we will deploy `master`), what command should be executed to build the project (in our case `yarn build`), and what folder should be deployed (in our case `build` folder):
+The most important ones are: which branch to deploy (we will deploy `master`), which command to execute to build the project (in our case `yarn build`), and which folder to deploy (in our case `build` folder):

 ![Netlify deploy from Github](/img/screenshot-2020-07-07-at-22.33.40.png "Netlify deploy from Github")

-Now it's time to relax a bit and have a coffee.
+Now it's time to relax a little and have a coffee.

-Netlify is going to build and deploy the website for you.
+Netlify will build and deploy the website for you.

-Once the deploy is complete, your site will accessible:
+Once the deployment is complete, your site will accessible:

 ![Netlify site deploy success](/img/screenshot-2020-07-07-at-22.37.23.png "Netlify site deploy success")

 ## Summary

-In this article, we have learned how to deploy React application to the Netlify platform in 2 different ways: by using terminal or Netlify admin panel.
+In this article, we have learned how to deploy React application to the Netlify platform in 2 different ways: by using a terminal or Netlify admin panel.

 Both ways are done with almost no configuration and in almost no time, which is a great developer's experience.

-I personally use Netlify for hosting 8 different projects (coded not only in React) and I am more than satisfied with using this platform.
+I personally use Netlify to host 8 different projects (which are not only coded in React) and I am more than satisfied with using this platform.